St Laurence's Church, Ramsgate

 St Laurence's Church, also known as St Laurence-in-Thanet, is a Church of England parish church in Ramsgate, Thanet, Kent.

 History

 The church, founded in 1062, is a grade I listed building, and is the oldest church in Ramsgate.
-It was an abbey church until 1275, when it became a parish church.
-The building was enlarged in the 12th and 13th centuries, including a chancel and side aisles being implemented.
+It was an abbey church until 1275, when it became the parish church for the entire area, and inherited many of the former responsibilities of the church in nearby Minster.
+The building was enlarged in the 12th and 13th centuries, when the chancel and side aisles were added.

 A lightning strike in 1439 resulted in the church being rebuilt, with the tower being raised to its present height.

-As Ramsgate grew, the town developed its own church: St Laurence became a separate parish in 1826.
+As Ramsgate grew in size, the town was granted its own church.
+St Laurence became a separate parish for the villagers of St Lawrence in 1826, just as the parish church of St George was being built to serve the residents of the town.

 Churchyard

 St Laurence has a large churchyard covering three and a half acres.
-It contains over 1400 graves, the earliest of which is dated to 1656.
+It contains over 1400 known graves, the earliest of which is dated to 1656.
+It also contains the mausoleum of the family of one of Queen Victoria's cousins, Augusta d'Este, later Baroness Truro.